 For one, you’ll need a solution to handle bulk interviews.
 These are the biggest time sink in the hiring process.
 Many recruiters even report interviews taking up three-quarters of their total hiring time.
 As such, it’s the perfect place to start optimizing your hiring process.

 Asynchronous phone screening lets you eliminate scheduling entirely.
 A recruiter simply records their end of the interview, and that recording is delivered to candidates en masse.
-These candidates can in turn respond to these self-guided interviews on their own time.
+These candidates can in turn respond to these virtual interviews on their own time.
 As such, the candidate experience improves and frees the recruiter from performing these interviews individually.

 Naturally, you’ll want the best-recruiting tools lined up before hiring begins.
 However, that can be hard.
 A lot of mass hiring tools out there claim to be the best.
 They say they’ll fit every company size and industry.